omnilaboratory/OmniBOLT-spec/OmniBOLT-07-Hierarchical-Deterministic-(HD)-wallet.md

 |  prefix  |       obo 		| 	obto 	     |       obort 	  |

-asset ID: the omni asset id.
+asset ID: the omni asset id. `id=0` is the Bitcoin.

 amount: optional, number in that currency, followed by an optional multiplier letter.
 The unit encoded here is one token, for example: 1 usdt or 0.1 usdt.